Two-layer neural networks with values in a Banach space: Abstract

 \section{Abstract}

 We study two-layer neural networks whose domain and range are Banach spaces with separable preduals.
 In addition, we assume that the image space is equipped with a partial order, i.e. it is a Riesz space.
 As the nonlinearity we choose the lattice operation of taking the positive part; in case of $\R^d$-valued neural networks this corresponds to the ReLU activation function.
-We prove inverse and direct approximation theorems with Monte-Carlo rates, extending existing results for the finite-dimensional case.
-In the second part of the paper, we consider training such networks using a finite amount of noisy observations from the regularisation theory viewpoint.
-We discuss regularity conditions known as source conditions and obtain convergence rates in a Bregman distance in the regime when both the noise level goes to zero and the number of samples goes to infinity at appropriate rates.
+We prove inverse and direct approximation theorems with Monte-Carlo rates \revone{for a certain class of functions}, extending existing results for the finite-dimensional case.
+In the second part of the paper we study, from the regularisation theory viewpoint, \revone{the problem of finding optimal representations of such functions via signed measures on a latent space} from a finite number of noisy observations.
+We discuss regularity conditions known as source conditions and obtain convergence rates in a Bregman distance \revone{for the representing measure} in the regime when both the noise level goes to zero and the number of samples goes to infinity at appropriate rates.